Andrews big asset for Lady Longhorns

-Kevin Burns said the “jury is still out’’ on the 2022 edition of the Chisholm fast pitch softball team which begins its regular season with district opponent Star Spencer Monday.
+NORTH ENID, Okla. — Chisholm head coach Kevin Burns said the jury still is out on the 2022 edition of the Lady Longhorns fastpitch team, which begins its regular season with district opponent Star Spencer on Aug.
+8.

 “I just don’t know yet,’’ said Burns after a preseason scrimmage with Blackwell on Wednesday.
 “There are only two or three positions that are definitely set.
 The first couple of weeks will set up our lineup.’’

 Andrews, averaging more than one strikeout per inning, can make up for question marks elsewhere.
-Her screwball is especially effective.
+Her screwball is especially effective, Burns said.

 “When she is in the circle, she is a lot of our defense,’’ Burns said.
 “She has to throw strikes.’’